We offer competitive scholarships to help you get the education you want.

 Please note: Merit scholarships and their respective monetary values are subject to change by Springfield College at any time.

-The International Undergraduate Housing Allowance is offered to a select number of international undergraduate students who have been admitted to Springfield College, are degree-seeking full-time students, and have committed to attending Springfield College by submitting the enrollment deposit.
-The international housing allowance is applied towards the overall cost of on-campus housing during the Fall and Spring semesters for up to 8 semesters (4 years) while you are enrolled at Springfield College.
-This allowance is equivalent to the cost of a double/shared room in selected residence halls on campus.
+The International Undergraduate Student Housing Award is a need-based award offered to a select number of international undergraduate students who have been admitted to Springfield College as degree-seeking, full-time students.
+This award contributes towards the overall cost of on-campus housing during the fall and spring semesters for up to eight semesters (four years) while you are enrolled at Springfield College.
+This award is equivalent to the cost of a double/shared room in select residence halls on campus.

 Additional International Undergraduate Awards